 Pi; the P stands for pride.
 Members take pride in their academic strides and also the strides they make in their community.
 Pi is a mathematical symbol used in most arithmetic classrooms, so for the organization, it represents education; one of the main pillars of the group.

 Delta Alpha Pi International Honor Society Gamma Sigma Chapter is always looking for new members, either undergraduate or graduate.
 To join, undergraduate students MUST have a documented disability, complete 24 credits, have at least a 3.1 GPA, and be approved for services with the Center for Students with Disabilities at UW-Whitewater.
 Graduate students must have completed 18 credits, earned an overall GPA of 3.3, and are approved for services with the Center for Students with Disabilities.

-If you are interested in becoming a member, please contact the Staff Advisor, Kim Giertz-Karis, at firstname.lastname@example.org.
+If you are interested in becoming a member, please contact the Staff Advisor, Nina Mallory, at firstname.lastname@example.org.

-DAPi meets on the first Monday of every month, from 5:00 - 6:00 PM in the CSD Conference Room (Andersen Library Building, Room 2002).
+DAP meets on the first Monday of every month, from 5:00 - 6:00 PM in the University Center.